GSA/piv-guides/pages/locally-trusted-ocsp.md

 If a locally trusted OCSP Responder <!-- Responder?
 Client and Responder? -->is deployed, even mobile clients such as laptops, tablets, and phones could potentially <!-- Explain "potentially." -->use it when remote<!-- "Remote" means using wireless capability that is not part of an agency's or company's wireless? --> (i.e., if your organization configures the OCSP Responder to be exposed to the Internet).
 Clients (applications and devices) should always be configured to "fail-over" to a backup<!-- Backup vs. "next" is more clear. --> source for obtaining certificate-revocation statuses in the event of an Internet disruption. <!-- Are you saying that the OCSP Responder can be that backup source (unclear)? -->A locally trusted OCSP Responder could be that backup source--providing additional resiliency for users who are working on the local network or connected remotely.
 If considering this service, we highly recommended increasing its security by choosing a server name associated with an Internet Protocol (IP) <!-- Did you mean IP? -->address, as discussed in the **_Install Microsoft Windows Server 2012 R2 as an OCSP Responder_** below.

-> <i class="icon-info"></i>  <!-- This is still pretty long for an Info call-out box. -->**Transparent Caching Proxy--an Alternative Backup (Fail-over) Method.** The **Transparent Caching Proxy** is a highly effective method of obtaining and providing CRLs during Internet, CRL, or OCSP service disruptions and could preclude the need for a locally trusted OCSP.
+> <i class="icon-info"></i>  <!-- This is still pretty long for an Info call-out box. -->**Transparent Caching Proxy&mdash;an Alternative Backup (Fail-over) Method.** The **Transparent Caching Proxy** is a highly effective method of obtaining and providing CRLs during Internet, CRL, or OCSP service disruptions and could preclude the need for a locally trusted OCSP.
 This proxy can also greatly reduce Internet connection-bandwidth consumption.
 To use a Transparent Caching Proxy, configure it to frequently check the end-point for modified <!--Explain file types.-->**.p7c** and **.crl** files so that the cache maintains the most up-to-date information.
 Additionally, you can configure a script on any host "behind" the transparent cache to regularly download chosen CRLs.
 This will keep the cache "fresh" even when users on the local network are not downloading CRLs during off-peak (i.e., non-working) hours.<!-- Don't understand the point about downloading CRLs during off-peak hours effect freshness of cache (unclear)? --> To learn more about how to configure a Transparent Caching Proxy, see _(insert link to relevant document here)_.<!--Really recommend putting a link to a procedure here, rather than making folks go search for a website, document, etc.-->

 ## Assumptions